You will find it all here.

 from our area and far away:

-- New this year is Janet L.
+- Also back is Janet L.

 - Ellen Speed makes

 amazing jewelry accessories from soda cans.
 (The Coke ones

 - Returning is Donna Rainey

 with her fine wire wrapping.
 She will have a

 whole booth with her photography.

 - Jennifer Clem is popular with her

 this year with unique cool designs that are popular right

 - I had many jewelers to choose from this